Skip to main content

 JDE-specific

-On JD Edwards EnterpriseOne, the Last Usage date is computed from the Object Usage Tracking records read through the LICENSE_JDE_OUT connector.
-Other source systems can feed the same column by exposing an equivalent query — for example a usage log table in a custom ERP, or session-audit events in SAP / NetSuite.
-The screen itself is identical; only the underlying query changes.
+On JD Edwards EnterpriseOne, the Last Usage date is taken from the Object Usage Tracking history that Nomasx-1 collects.
+On other source systems (SAP, NetSuite, custom ERPs) the same column is fed by the equivalent usage history of the source — the screen is identical, only the underlying source changes.

 The two filter inputs above the grid (Application ID and User ID) accept contains / equals / not equals / starts with / ends with operators — the standard server-side filter shape used across Nomasx-1.